microsoft/debug-adapter-protocol/specification.md

   /**
    * The number of named child variables.
-   * The client can use this optional information to present the children in a
+   * The client can use this information to present the children in a paged UI
-   * paged UI and fetch them in chunks.
+   * and fetch them in chunks.
    */
   namedVariables?: number;

   /**
    * The number of indexed child variables.
-   * The client can use this optional information to present the children in a
+   * The client can use this information to present the children in a paged UI
-   * paged UI and fetch them in chunks.
+   * and fetch them in chunks.
    */
   indexedVariables?: number;

   /**
-   * Optional memory reference for the variable if the variable represents
+   * The memory reference for the variable if the variable represents executable
-   * executable code, such as a function pointer.
+   * code, such as a function pointer.
-   * This attribute is only required if the client has passed the value true for
+   * This attribute is only required if the corresponding capability
-   * the 'supportsMemoryReferences' capability of the 'initialize' request.
+   * `supportsMemoryReferences` is true.
    */
   memoryReference?: string;
 }